pulp/pulpcore/staging_docs/dev/guides/plugin-walkthrough.md

 # Plugin Walkthrough

-This guide assumes that you are familiar with [general pulp concepts](https://docs.pulpproject.org/plugins/plugin-writer/concepts/) as well as the {ref}`planning-guide`.
+This guide assumes that you are familiar with [general pulp concepts](https://docs.pulpproject.org/plugins/plugin-writer/concepts/) as well as the `planning-guide`.
-It will be helpful to skim the {ref}`plugin-concepts` pages, and refer back to them as you go through the process.
+It will be helpful to skim the `plugin-concepts` pages, and refer back to them as you go through the process.

 ## Bootstrap your plugin